PhilReedData/CSR_BB_Europe/README.md

 - Reads the Bloomberg Excel identifiers workbook to get ISIN, SIC (matching on Ticker).
 - Reads a CSV file of country, file, year
 - Output format:
-	- folder per country (2-digit ISO), folder per year (or -2 unfound, -1 encrypted)
+	- folder per country (2-digit ISO), folder per year (or -1, use bestyear)
 	- filename: SIC\_ISIN\_TYPEn.pdf where TYPE is CR and _n_ is number for multiple reports

 ### Step 4.
 Detect language